foundations-fall-2016/session10/readme.md

 })
 ```

-The suffix of the values we are working with - px.
+Need to know the suffix of the values we are working with - px.

 Note the data-sizing attribute in the html.

 Get the data set attribute values: